pydantic/pydantic/docs/usage/errors.md

 ## BaseModel instantiated {#base-model-instantiated}

-This error is raised when you instantiated `BaseModel` directly.
+This error is raised when you instantiate `BaseModel` directly.
 Pydantic models should inherit from `BaseModel`.

 ```py test="skip" lint="skip" upgrade="skip"
 from pydantic import BaseModel